tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/01. Validation rule settings/validation-rule-settings.md

 #### Your IP address / Country ####

 The information shown here is your IP address and country code recognized by this plugin.
-The "**Scan country code**" button searches and displays the country code of your IP address from multiple geolocation databases.
-In rare cases, databases may indicate different country codes.
-If an incorrect country code is showen, it is a good idea to uncheck the database at "**Geolocation API settings**".
+The "**Scan country code**" button derives the country code based on the IP address from multiple geolocation databases.
+In rare cases, some databases may indicate different country codes.
+If you found an inconsistent country code, it's good to select only applicable databases at "**Geolocation API settings**".

-Also, if your country code is shown as `XX (Private)`, it means that your server is placed behind some reverse proxy server or load balancer.
-In such a case, please put some appropriate keys acquired by PHP and corresponding to the HTTP header field, such as [`HTTP_X_FOWARDED_FOR`][X-Forwarded], into "**$_SERVER keys to retrieve extra IP addresses**" described later so that a public IP address can be retrieved.
+Also, if your country code is shown as `XX (Private)`, it means that your server is placed behind a reverse proxy server / a load balancer or inside a LAN.
+In such a case, please put an appropriate key, corresponding to the HTTP header field wihch is acquired by PHP such as [`HTTP_X_FOWARDED_FOR`][X-Forwarded], into "**$_SERVER keys to retrieve extra IP addresses**" described later so that a public IP address can be retrieved.

 #### Matching rule ####

 Select either `Whitelist` or `Blacklist`.
-With this selection, the display titles and text boxe in the next section change.
+With this selection, the titles and text boxe in the next section are changed.

 #### [Whitelist|Blacklist] of country code ####

-Specify the country code according to the selection of "**Matching rule**" with two letters of the alphabet.
-Please use the code defined by [ISO 3166-1 alpha-2][ISO-3166-1].
+Specify the country code according to the selection of "**Matching rule**" with two letters of the alphabet defined by [ISO 3166-1 alpha-2][ISO-3166-1].

 #### Use Autonomous System Number ####

 [ASN][AS-Number] is the number assigned to the group of IP addresses.
 For example, Facebook has many IP addresses, and [AS32934][AS32934] is assigned.
-Activating this setting will allow you to specify a group of IP addresses for a specific organization all in one piece.
+Activating this will allow you to specify a group of IP addresses all in one piece for a specific organization.

 #### [Whitelist|Blacklist] of extra IP addresses prior to country code ####

-Specify the IP address group or AS number to block or pass, prior to validating the country code. "**CIDR calculator forIPv4 / IPv6**" can help you to get the range of IP addresses that can be expressed simply as [CIDR][CIDR] notation.
+Specify IP addresses or AS number to be blocked or passed, prior to validating the country code. "**CIDR calculator forIPv4 / IPv6**" can help you to get the range of IP addresses that can be expressed simply as [CIDR][CIDR] notation.